Darya Dontsova: Activity

 Tatiana Sergeeva is a dark-haired owner of a full figure, intelligent and well-read, graduated from the philological faculty of teacher training, the widow (in the recent past), worked as a teacher of Russian language and literature.
-Married to the former actor Aristarchus Babulkinym (nicknamed Gri), an employee of the secret group along with Tanya.
+Married to the former actor Aristarchus Babulkin (nicknamed Gri), an employee of the secret group along with Tanya.
 She has friendly relations with the colleague - inveterate hacker nicknamed Korobok (Box).
 Soon Tanya's husband leaves her going somewhere with Martha Karz.
 Tatiana`s life is not getting better, but in the book "Foie gras from an ax," she becomes the head of the operative group.
 In the book "A hippo`s dream come true" she decides to find her husband Gris, although earlier she did not take any attempts.